LaurentVeyssier/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 - Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
-This is the first project of Udacity's Machine Learning DevOps Engineer Nanodegree The project objective is to produce production-ready clean code using best practices The project itself aims at predicting customer churn for banking customers.
+This is the first project of Udacity's Machine Learning DevOps Engineer Nanodegree.
+The project objective is to produce production-ready clean code using best practices.
+The project itself aims at predicting customer churn for banking customers.
 This is a classification problem.
-The project has the following approach:
+The project proposes the following approach:
-- Load and explore dataset (EDA)
+- Load and explore the dataset composed of over 10k samples (EDA)
-- Prepare data for training (feature engineering)
+- Prepare data for training (feature engineering resulting into 19 features)
 - Train two classification models (sklearn random forest and logistic regression)
 - Identify most important features influencing the predictions and visualize their impact using SHAP library
 - Save best models with their performance metrics

 ## Files and data description
-Overview of the files and data present in the root directory.
+#### Overview of the files and data present in the root directory
 The project is organized with the following directory architecture:
 - Folders
     - Data